l7mp/stunner/doc/INSTALL.md

 You need a Kubernetes cluster (>1.22), and the `kubectl` command-line tool must be installed and configured to communicate with your cluster.
-STUNner should be compatible with *any* major hosted Kubernetes service or any on-prem Kubernetes cluster; if not, please file a bug.
+STUNner should be compatible with *any* major hosted Kubernetes service or any on-prem Kubernetes cluster; if not, please file an issue.

 The simplest way to expose STUNner to clients is through Kubernetes [LoadBalancer services](https://kubernetes.io/docs/tasks/access-application-cluster/create-external-load-balancer);